CalCorbin/Meme-Generator/README.md

 ### Prerequisites

-You only really a decent modern web browser.
+You only need a decent modern web browser.

 #### Installing